Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 To use this project, either:
 * Checkout the project directly via your favourite Git client
-* OR Download the zipfile ('Download ZIP' button, above), unzip and import into Eclipse via `File/Import.../Existing Projects into Workspace'.
+* OR Download the zipfile ('Download ZIP' button, above), *unzip*

+  and import into Eclipse via `File/Import.../Existing Projects into Workspace'.
+  Unzipping is necessary because importing directly from the zip archive may not work as desired.
 * Right-click on youpackagenamehere.RandomCommandAgent.java and `Run As/Java Application'.
 * Write your own Agent subclass as an alternative to RandomCommandAgent.